VIP-VAA-Spr23/EdgeDetection23/README.md

 * numpy library- create numpy arrays and perform mathematical calculations

 ## General instructions to test sample set:
 I have already provided the data to test the sample bounding boxes and determine correct classifications.
 The user would only need to run main.py.
 This requires the user to import the libraries and clone the repository.
 Make sure gnd_pairs.csv and bbsTP.csv and GndLocs folder is in the explorer of your IDE and run the file.
-If the user intends on running a different sample set images, then follow the instructions for each file below.
+If the user intends on running a different sample set images, then follow the instructions for the createLOCS.py file below and run each of the files.
-## Instructions for each python file:
+## Purpose of each python file:

 ### File: createLOCS.py
 #### Instructions for testing your own set of bounding boxes: